 - 1. The police employee must be in good standing with the Department; continued Departmental approval is contingent on such good standing.
 A less than satisfactory performance evaluation may result in the suspension of an employee's eligibility to perform off-duty employment until his/her performance returns to a satisfactory level. - 2.
-No employee may perform off-duty employment while on Suspension With or Without Pay or Leave Without Pay/Unexcused status. - 3.
+No employee may perform off-duty employment while on administrative leave or while on Suspension With or Without Pay or Leave Without Pay/Unexcused status. - 3.
 Employees on probation will not be permitted to work off-duty employment outside the Department.
-Permission may be granted to work off duty employment and Departmentally sponsored off-duty assignments (e.g. football games, basketball games, etc.) that are supervised by a sworn supervisor. - 4.
-Employees on military leave, sick leaves light duty, industrial injury or Workman's6/3

-Compensation or who are on leave due to a hazardous duty injury will not be eligible to engage in off-duty employment.
+Permission may be granted to work off duty employment and Department sponsored off-duty assignments (e.g. football games, basketball games, etc.) where a sworn supervisor is present or as authorized by the Chief of Police. - 4.
+Employees on military leave, sick leave, light duty, industrial injury or Workman's Compensation or who are on leave due to a hazardous duty injury will not be eligible to engage in off-duty employment.
 Exceptions may be granted to employees on leave due to injury or illness; such exceptions will be determined on a case-by-case basis by the Chief of Police or his designee.

-E. Loss of Eligibility (CALEA 22.2.5c)
+G. Loss of Eligibility (CALEA 22.2.5c)